Using Joshua Tree as her muse, Alison Carroll explores the creative boost that comes from deafening silence.

 Frank and Carrie Vogler brave arson, suspicious locals, and a land that won't be tamed without a fight.

-One thing unites these homesteaders, skaters, mechanics, and waterfall-hunters: They all wear Stetson hats.
+One thing unites these homesteaders, skaters, mechanics, and waterfall-hunters in Asheville, North Carolina: They all wear Stetson hats.

 Field notes from ground zero of climate change, where insects swarmed and glaciers grew.